H.R. 4294: MAWS Act of 2026

 What does H.R.
 4294 actually do?

-Chesapeake Bay watermen could sell directly, and seafood processors could sell fish they bought from those watermen.
-Both have to certify the fish came from the Chesapeake Bay Watershed.
+Chesapeake watermen can sell directly, and seafood processors can sell fish they bought from those watermen.
+Both have to certify the catch came from the Chesapeake Bay Watershed.

-Does the bill guarantee a minimum price for blue catfish?
+Does the bill guarantee watermen a minimum price?

 Yes.
-The Commerce Secretary would have to set a minimum price per pound, using market factors, feedback from participants, and the different value of fillets versus byproducts.
+The Commerce Secretary has to set a minimum price per pound, weighing market conditions, feedback from participants, and separate values for fillets versus byproducts.

-Can pet food and fish feed companies get federal agreements?
+Can pet food and fish-feed companies get federal money to buy the fish?

 Yes.
-The bill lets pet food, animal feed, and aquaculture feed manufacturers or processors apply for cooperative agreements to buy Chesapeake blue catfish.
+Makers of pet food, animal feed, and aquaculture feed can apply for cooperative agreements to buy Chesapeake blue catfish through the pilot.

 How much of the funding can go to transportation?